notifi-network/notifi-network.github.io/docs/quickstart.md

 Finally, go back to the Admin console under the **Send Test Messages** screen.
 Add the same Broadcast Id that you added earlier, a subject, and a body, then click **Send Message**.
-You should see now see “Message sent successfully!”
+You should now see “Message sent successfully!”

 <img
   src={require('/img/quickstart/6.png').default}